The progestogen-only pill

 - You can take the progestogen-only pill if you're over 35 and you smoke.

 - You must take the progestogen-only pill at the same time each day.
-If you take it more than three hours late – or 12 hours late if you take a desogestrel pill, such as Cerazette – it may not be effective.
+If you take it more than 3 hours late (traditional progestogen-only pill) – or 12 hours late (desogestrel pill) – it may not be effective.

 - If you're sick (vomit) or have severe diarrhoea, the progestogen-only pill may not work.